 Common Name: Giant Sumpweed

-Cyclachaena xanthifolia is a Annual up to 1.00 metres tall.
+Cyclachaena xanthifolia is an annual plant that can grow up to 1.00 metres tall.

 It has medicinal uses.

 Most regions of N. America except the southeast and far north.
 A casual in Britain[

 Disturbed sites: abandoned fields, bottomlands, flood plains, stream banks at elevations of 1 - 1300 metres[

 We have very little information on this species and do not know its cultivation needs.
 However, it is likely to succeed in most soils that are not too heavy or wet and will probably prefer a sunny position.

 The pollen of this species is one of the main causes of hay fever[

 An infusion or decoction of the plant has been drunk and used as a lotion in the treatment of coughs and influenza[

 ].
 A poultice of the plant has been used in the treatment of boils[